History of logic: Dignaga

-However, Dignāga (c 480-540 AD) is sometimes said to have developed a formal syllogism, and it was through him and his successor, Dharmakirti, that Buddhist logic reached its height; it is contested whether their analysis actually constitutes a formal syllogistic system.
+However, Dignāga (c 480–540 AD) is sometimes said to have developed a formal syllogism, and it was through him and his successor, Dharmakirti, that Buddhist logic reached its height; it is contested whether their analysis actually constitutes a formal syllogistic system.
 In particular, their analysis centered on the definition of an inference-warranting relation, "vyapti", also known as invariable concomitance or pervasion.
 To this end, a doctrine known as "apoha" or differentiation was developed.
 This involved what might be called inclusion and exclusion of defining properties.

 Dignāga's famous "wheel of reason" (Hetucakra) is a method of indicating when one thing (such as smoke) can be taken as an invariable sign of another thing (like fire), but the inference is often inductive and based on past observation.
 Matilal remarks that Dignāga's analysis is much like John Stuart Mill's Joint Method of Agreement and Difference, which is inductive.

-Syllogism and influence

-In addition, the traditional five-member Indian syllogism, though deductively valid, has repetitions that are unnecessary to its logical validity.
-As a result, some commentators see the traditional Indian syllogism as a rhetorical form that is entirely natural in many cultures of the world, and yet not as a logical form—not in the sense that all logically unnecessary elements have been omitted for the sake of analysis.

 Logic in China

 In China, a contemporary of Confucius, Mozi, "Master Mo", is credited with founding the Mohist school, whose canons dealt with issues relating to valid inference and the conditions of correct conclusions.
 In particular, one of the schools that grew out of Mohism, the Logicians, are credited by some scholars for their early investigation of formal logic.
-Due to the harsh rule of Legalism in the subsequent Qin Dynasty, this line of investigation disappeared in China until the introduction of Indian philosophy by Buddhists.
+Due to the harsh rule of Legalism in the subsequent Qin dynasty, this line of investigation disappeared in China until the introduction of Indian philosophy by Buddhists.

-Logic in the West
+Logic in the ancient Mediterranean

 Prehistory of logic

 Valid reasoning has been employed in all periods of human history.
 However, logic studies the principles of valid reasoning, inference and demonstration.
 It is probable that the idea of demonstrating a conclusion first arose in connection with geometry, which originally meant the same as "land measurement".
 The ancient Egyptians discovered geometry, including the formula for the volume of a truncated pyramid.
 Ancient Babylon was also skilled in mathematics.
 Esagil-kin-apli's medical Diagnostic Handbook in the 11th century BC was based on a logical set of axioms and assumptions, while Babylonian astronomers in the 8th and 7th centuries BC employed an internal logic within their predictive planetary systems, an important contribution to the philosophy of science.